srpss/angular-simple-example-project-forum/DOCUMENTATION.md

 - Authetnication - signin and signup
 - Guests can view threads
 - forms have simple validation, some fields are required
-- errors are throwned in the console or at form
+- errors are throwned in the console or navigation
+- you can search threads
+- you can view your profile